JUVAR

 He stayed there for a long time.

 The others waited.
 Nocta turned away.
 Athena's face was white.
-Dragon Eye watched with those pale, steady eyes that gave nothing and took everything in.
+Dragoneye watched with those pale, steady eyes that gave nothing and took everything in.

 Bozton reached out and closed Juvar's eyes with his thumb and forefinger.
 The gesture was gentle.
 Almost tender.
 The hands that had broken men and bent steel moved with the care of a man handling something fragile.